Chapter 15 (Fluids & Electrolytes)

 Sodium: 137 – normal

 4. Is Mr. M. stable or unstable?
 Why?
 Mr. M. is unstable.
 He is hypotensive and tachycardic.
 Also, his respiratory rate is low and labored, and O2 saturations are quite low.
-His acid-base balance is quite abnormal.
+His acid-base balance is quite abnormal, which will soon lead to respiratory arrest if not promptly treated.
 He is developing hypovolemic shock and could experience cardiac and respiratory arrest if not treated emergently.

 5. For what complications will you monitor?
 Mr. M. could have a respiratory arrest due to his severe acidosis, decreased level of consciousness, and respiratory distress.
 The elevated potassium and decreased magnesium put Mr. M. at risk for cardiac arrhythmias.
 His elevated calcium level could cause nausea and vomiting, which puts him at risk for aspiration with his associated lethargy.